libersoft-org/yellow-client-demo/README.md

 ./build.sh
 ```

-... and then you can either host it on your web server or run a web server for it:
+... and then you can either host it on your web server (the content is in "build" directory) or run a web server for it:

 ```bash
 npm run preview -- --host 0.0.0.0